 This is because they have a shorter shaft and a bit more forgiveness due to the lower COG.

 Fairway woods, however, have a longer shaft and a larger head.
-This makes them deliver more distance which is what you want on the long par 5’s.
-Another benefit is that fairway woods are a bit easier to play out of the short rough.
+This makes them deliver more distance, which you want on the long par 5’s.
+Another benefit is that fairway woods are easier to play out of the short rough.

 If you are concerned about hitting fairway woods, this video will give you some pointers…